vatesfr/xen-orchestra/docs/docs/windows-templates.md

 # Windows Templates with Cloudbase-init: Step-by-step Guide & Best Practices

-In this guide, we provide a basic step-by-step guide for creating Windows templates with cloud-init support using [Cloudbase-init](https://cloudbase.it/cloudbase-init/).
+This section provides step-by-step instructions for creating Windows templates that support cloud-init, using [Cloudbase-init](https://cloudbase.it/cloudbase-init/).
-With these templates, you can specify numerous system settings (hostname, users, password, etc.) without having to configure each VM manually.
+With these templates, you can specify many system settings (hostname, users, password, etc.) without setting up each VM manually.
-Read the [online documentation](https://cloudbase-init.readthedocs.io/en/latest/index.html) for more details on how to use Cloudbase-init.
+For more details on how to use Cloudbase-init, read the [online documentation](https://cloudbase-init.readthedocs.io/en/latest/index.html).

 In short, you will maintain a *master VM* containing a fresh, up-to-date copy of Windows.
 From this master VM, you can branch out *template VMs* and customize them with drivers, tooling and settings as desired.
 Finally, these template VMs will be generalized with Sysprep and converted into templates that can be used for VM creation.
-You will find an overview diagram below:
+See the following diagram:

 ![Overview diagram](./assets/windows-templates/overview.png)

-Following is a list of steps for preparing a Windows template:
+Here is a list of steps for preparing a Windows template:

 1. Create and install master VM (for Windows Update)
 2. Branch out master VM to template VM
 3. Install software in template VM
-4. Sysprep and reseal; template creation
+4. Sysprep, reseal and template creation
 5. Instantiate new VM

 :::tip
 **Why use a master VM?**

-- Windows installed from older media may take a very long time to catch up with updates (especially in the case of Server 2016).
+- Windows installed from older media may take a very long time to catch up with updates (especially Windows Server 2016).
 - Creating VMs from a recently-updated template also reduces the time and resources needed to bring each new VM up to date.
-- Many different kinds of template VMs can be branched from the same master, saving time and effort.
+- You can save time and effort by branching many different kinds of template VMs from the same master.
 - Note that you don't need to produce a new template every time you update Windows.
   Instead, consider your VM update policy and refresh your templates as necessary.
 - If you don't expect to have multiple different kinds of templates, feel free to install software directly onto your master VM.